 We’re kind of following this philosophy, but have adapted it slightly to have three gifts under the tree on Christmas morning.
 These three gifts will be symbols of the three gifts that Jesus received from the wise men.
 The ‘gold’ gift will be the main present, something they want, like a toy.
 The ‘myrrh’ gift will be something to wear and the ‘frankincense’ gift will be something to read.

-The need part of the gift will be delivered earlier in the month in a small stocking hung to remember St. Nicholas Day.
-The stocking will be filled with practical things such as socks, undies, a fun toothbrush, replacement crayons, as well as a few yummy chocolate treats and of course, the traditional orange has to creep in somewhere!
+The need part of the gift will then be in a small Christmas stocking filled with practical things such as socks, undies, a fun toothbrush, replacement crayons, as well as a few yummy chocolate treats and of course, the traditional orange has to creep in somewhere!

 5. Practice generosity